Eoghan Harris Twitter scandal: Drivetime interview

 In a radio interview on RTÉ Drivetime on 7 May, Harris discussed founding the account with five others, including "trade unionists, historians and businesspeople".
 He said he had been a close friend of Ulster Volunteer Force members David Ervine and Gusty Spence, who are deceased.
 The Irvine claim was contested.
 He wanted to assure loyalists in Northern Ireland that people in the Republic, for whom Harris spoke, had no agenda against them.
 He said he would not name the others involved, "given Sinn Féin’s sinister links".
 Harris told Sarah McInerney that no other journalists or politicians were involved and that those running it were of the "older generation".

 He said there was a long history of journalists using pseudonyms and that it wasn't problematic.
 When asked about his 2008 comment describing anonymous Internet commentators as "little wankers masturbating in a room", Harris replied, "That was then.
 That was before Sinn Féin culled that huge vote in the election".

 Harris said he admitted his involvement with the account, "because I am proud of the tweets which are mostly addressed to loyalists, the most recent of them urging restraint on protests against the [post-Brexit Northern Ireland] Protocol and assuring working class unionists that most of us in the Republic have no malign agenda against their heritage and political freedoms."

 Harris denied involvement with any other accounts, saying he would "have to be superman" to run so many.
 He further denied regretting his involvement: "I would have had to find an outlet to deal with Northern Ireland one way or another.
 It is my life".
 Harris denied praising his own work in his personal use of the account.

 Response from others

 Aoife Moore, Emma De Souza and Sarah McInerney (during her interview with Harris) announced that, as a result of attacks, they had 'muted' the Pym account.
 Martina Devlin reported her personal upset in relation to Pym account attacks.

+Harris's sacking was welcomed by People before Profit and Terry Prone who described Harris as "a ruthless demagogue who never considered the possibility that he might be wrong about anything".